bezmoradi/tutorials/go/struct.md

 }
 ```

-We have created a new folder in the root directory called `user` an as we need to have access to the struct and function in this package, we have changed the name of `person` to `Person` and `newPerson` to `New` (We could also use `NewPerson`, but in Go it is conventional to name constructor functions as `New`).
+We have created a new folder in the root directory called `user` and as we need to have access to the struct and function in this package, we have changed the name of `person` to `Person` and `newPerson` to `New` (We could also use `NewPerson`, but in Go it is conventional to name constructor functions as `New`).
 In order to use our newly-created package in the `main` package we have:

 ```go
 package main